SpaceXpanse/libspex/ships/README.md

 The on-chain game state of Ships keeps track, for each SpaceXpanse username, of how many games that user has won and lost.
-It also stores the currently open game channels as needed to process disputes.
+It also stores the currently open side channels as needed to process disputes.

 Channels can be opened at any time by sending a move requesting to open a channel, and anyone can send a move to join an existing channel